-He also has a solo-authored monograph that will be published in the Summer of 2023 by University of Massachusetts Press entitled Dropping In: What Skateboarders Can Teach Us about Learning, Schooling, and Youth Development, which is a long-term ethnographic study that explores the learning, literacy, and cultural practices of a group of working-class, Latino and white, male rural skateboarders.
+He also has a solo-authored monograph that was recently published by University of Massachusetts Press entitled Dropping In: What Skateboarders Can Teach Us about Learning, Schooling, and Youth Development, which is a long-term ethnographic study that explores the learning, literacy, and cultural practices of a group of working-class, Latino and white, male rural skateboarders.

 Areas of Expertise